-Inflation Rate in Ireland averaged 4.31 percent from 1976 until 2022, reaching an all time high of 23.15 percent in October of 1981 and a record low of -6.56 percent in October of 2009.
+Inflation Rate in Ireland averaged 4.37 percent from 1976 until 2022, reaching an all time high of 23.15 percent in October of 1981 and a record low of -6.56 percent in October of 2009.
 This page provides the latest reported value for - Ireland Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.
+Ireland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Inflation Rate in Ireland is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Ireland Inflation Rate is projected to trend around 2.30 percent in 2024, according to our econometric models.